Negros Island Region: Geography

 Negros Island Region consists of two islands: Negros (shared by Negros Occidental and Negros Oriental) and Siquijor.
 Together, the islands have a total area of 13,525.56 sq. km (5,222.25 sq. mi).
 Seas and straits surround both of the islands: the Guimaras Strait in the west, the Visayan Sea to the north, Tañon Strait to the east, Bohol Sea in the southeast, and Sulu Sea in the south.
 The region is defined by extensive flat plains and mountainous ranges that are present in both islands.

 Negros is the second largest island in Visayas, after Samar, with an area of 13,309.60 square kilometers (5,138.87 sq ft).
 The island is primarily volcanic, making it suitable for agriculture.
 Extensive sugarcane plantations dominate the flat plains, cementing the island's reputation as a sugarcane powerhouse in the country.
 Mountains on the central section of the island bisect the island politically and linguistically: the Hiligaynon-speaking western half and the Cebuano-speaking eastern half.
 Kanlaon, one of the most active volcanones in the Philippines, is the highest point of Negros Island, with its peak situated at 2,465 meters (8,087 ft) above sea level.
 It is also the highest peak among all the islands in the island group of Visayas.
 Other prominent peaks include Mandalagan (1,885 m) and Mount Talinis (1,903 m).
-Lakes are present in the interior part of the island, such as the twin lakes of Balinsasayao and Danao.
+Lakes are present in the interior part of the island, such as the Twin Lakes of Balinsasayao and Danao recognized as the first ASEAN Heritage Park in the Visayas region due to its rich biodiversity and importance as a watershed.
 Beaches and several islets dominate the coastal areas of the island, such as Apo Island.
 Extensive forests dominate in the mountainous region of Northern Negros Natural Park, a protected area of the country situated in the northern portion of the island.

 Siquijor is an island located southeast of Negros Oriental.
 Area-wise, it is the third smallest in the country, with an area of 343.5 square kilometers (132.6 sq mi).
 Mount Malabahoc, also known as Mount Bandila‑an, is the highest point of the island, with its elevation reaching 628 meters (2,060 ft) above sea level.
 Marine terraces can be found in San Juan, as well as fossils of the giant clam tridacna in the island's plowed inland fields.